azimuth-cloud/azimuth-config/docs/configuration/target-cloud.md

 azimuth_openstack_auth_url: https://openstack.example-cloud.org:5000/v3
 ```

+!!! warning

+    Make sure to include the trailing `/v3`, otherwise authentication will fail.

 Azimuth does not currently have support for specifying a custom CA for verifying TLS.
 If the
 target cloud uses a TLS certificate that is not verifiable using the operating-system default
 trustroots, TLS verification must be disabled: